 General products

-The support under this window shall offer senior and subordinated financing in the form of debt or guarantees, any other forms of funding or [credit enhancement], quasi-equity and equity financing, to facilitate access to finance for RID projects and companies.
-The financial products may be made available horizontally to the different areas covered by the policy window or could be dedicated to specific priorities under thematic financial products.
+The support under this window shall offer senior and subordinated financing in the form of debt or guarantees, any other forms of funding including venture debt and leasing or credit enhancement, quasi-equity and equity financing, to facilitate access to finance for RID projects and companies.
+The financial products may be made available horizontally to the different areas covered by the policy window or can be dedicated to specific priorities under thematic financial products.

 Support from general financial products may, inter alia, be directed at:

-Research infrastructure: promoted by public or private research institutes/organisations and universities, including the financing of facilities directly related to R&I and digital activity, such as laboratories or High Performance Computing centres.
+Research infrastructure: promoted by public or private research organisations (such as research institutes and universities), including the financing of facilities directly related to R&I and digital activity, such as laboratories or High Performance Computing centres.

 Large RID projects: improving access to risk finance for large size RID projects emanating from larger firms; public-private partnerships; and special-purpose vehicles or stand-alone projects.

-Access to finance for innovative SMEs, small mid-caps midcaps: senior, subordinated or mezzanine debt and equity to innovative businesses with fewer than 3,000 employees in order to support RID activities feeding into growth.
+Innovative SMEs, small midcaps and mid-caps in order to support RID activities feeding into growth.

-Fast-growing or RID-driven enterprises, research infrastructures, research and innovation investments by public or private research institutes/organisations and universities located in EU Member States, which are labelled as Moderate Innovators and Modest Innovators in the European Innovation Scoreboard.
+Fast-growing or RID-driven enterprises, research infrastructures, research and innovation investments by public or private research organisations (such as research institutes and universities) located in Member States, which are labelled as Moderate Innovators and Modest Innovators in the European Innovation Scoreboard.

 a) For debt financing provided by the implementing partner

-Under the RID window, the EU guarantee may be provided for the financing and investment operations including in the form of:
+The EU guarantee may be provided for the financing and investment operations including in the form of:

 direct debt-subordinated loans, unsecured lending, uncollateralised loans, mezzanine financing, senior loans and credit lines;

-(counter)-guarantees and other risk sharing arrangements for guarantee schemes implemented by financial intermediaries;
+(counter)-guarantees, on-lending guarantees, funded guarantees and other risk sharing arrangements for guarantee schemes implemented by financial intermediaries or implementing partners;

-direct guarantees and other risk sharing arrangements for financial intermediaries;
+direct guarantees to and other risk sharing arrangements for financial intermediaries or implementing partners;

-[credit enhancement (to project bonds, bank loans or a combination of the two)];
+credit enhancement for new investments (to project bonds, bank loans or a combination of the two);

 a direct investment in or alongside a financial intermediary, being it an investment fund, a (co-) investment scheme or a special purpose vehicle which invests directly or indirectly in senior and subordinated debt or hybrid debt-equity.

-The EU guarantee may also cover (Counter)-)guarantee operations, which consist of financial transactions with Financial (Sub-)Intermediaries, in order to reach final recipients.
-Through such arrangements, the EU guarantee shall aim to reduce the particular difficulties that viable entities face in accessing finance because of their perceived higher risk or lack of sufficient collateral.
+Through such arrangements, the EU guarantee shall aim to reduce the particular difficulties that viable entities face in accessing finance mainly because of their perceived higher risk or lack of sufficient collateral.

 The following conditions shall apply to the financing and investment operations made under the EU compartment:

-The EU guarantee may be offered to the implementing partners in order to provide a capped or an uncapped guarantee for a portfolio of newly established financing transactions.
+The EU guarantee may be offered to the implementing partners in order for them to provide a capped or an uncapped guarantee for a portfolio of newly established financing transactions originated by a financial intermediary.

-In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees, the EU guarantee may be offered as [credit enhancement] for the implementing partner.
+In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees, the EU guarantee may be offered as credit enhancement for the implementing partner.

+The guarantee coverage for the individual financing transaction included in the new portfolio shall typically be set at 50% but may be extended in duly justified circumstances.
+The financial intermediary providing the financing to the final recipient shall be obliged to retain a minimum risk of 20% of each financing transaction.

-In the case of a capped portfolio guarantee, the cap rate shall be established at the level of the expected losses of the new portfolio of higher risk financing transaction.
+In the case of a capped portfolio guarantee, the cap rate shall be established at the level of the expected losses of the new portfolio.
 The cap rate shall be determined individually for each portfolio guarantee agreement signed with the financial intermediary, whereby the expected losses shall be determined and documented on the basis of historical data and forward-looking estimations.
 In addition, in the absence of relevant data, the cap rate shall be set at a pre-agreed level as defined in the guarantee agreement with the implementing partner.
 The maximum permissible cap rate shall be 25%.